Links on Android Authority may earn us a commission. Learn more.

 - How long until you reach 1GB: 6.9 hours

-Now that you know how much data Spotify uses let’s see how the numbers compare to video streaming.
+Now that you know how much data Spotify uses, let’s see how the numbers compare to video streaming.
 Watching HD content on Netflix uses up to 3GB of data per hour at high definition or as much as 7GB when the resolution gets bumped up to Ultra HD.
 Medium quality (SD) isn’t as data-intensive, burning through 0.7GB per hour.
 Still, that’s almost five times as much as streaming music with the best sound quality available (320kbps).

-An important thing to keep in mind is that Spotify and other streaming services mentioned in this post let you download songs to your phone, which means you don’t have to use any data at all when listening to music.
+An important thing to keep in mind is that Spotify and other streaming services mentioned in this post let you download songs to your phone, which means you don’t have to use any data when listening to music.